alinapauly304/Dynamic_Dashboard-/README.md

 - `400 Bad Request`: User is not associated with any organization
 - `401 Unauthorized`: Invalid or missing JWT token
 - `500 Internal Server Error`: Database error

-**Notes:**
-- Statistics are calculated only for projects where the user is a team member
-- Project categorization follows the same date-based rules as other endpoints
-- Provides insight into the user's workload and project involvement
-- Includes organization_id for reference

 ---